-Measurement of the actuarial valuation and the ARC are made for the State as a whole and are not separately computed for the individual state departments and agencies such as the OahuMPO.
-The State has only computed the allocation of the other postemployment benefit (OPEB) costs to component units and proprietary funds that are reported separately in the State's Comprehensive Annual Financial Report (CAFR).
-Therefore, the OPEB costs for the OahuMPO was not available and are not included in the financial statements.
+Measurement of the actuarial valuation and the ARC are made for the State as a whole and are not separately computed for the individual state departments and agencies such as OahuMPO.
+The State has only computed the allocation of the other postemployment benefit (OPEB) liability, OPEB expense, and deferred outflows of resources, and deferred inflows of resources related to OPEB to component units and proprietary funds that are reported separately in the State's Comprehensive Annual Financial Report (CAFR).
+Therefore, the OPEB costs for OahuMPO was not available and are not included in the financial statements.
 The State's CAFR includes the note disclosures and required supplementary information on the State's OPEB plans.

-The OahuMPO's contributions made to the plan were approximately \$34,800 for the fiscal year ended June 30, 2018.
+OahuMPO's contributions made to the plan were approximately \$49,200 for the fiscal year ended June 30, 2019.